mathjax/MathJax-docs/api/html.rst

         MathJax.HTML.Cookie.Set("test",{x:42, y:"It Works!"});

-    will create a cookie named "mjx.test" that stores the values of ``x`` and ``y`` provided in the `data` object.
+    will create a cookie named "mjx:test" that stores the values of ``x`` and ``y`` provided in the `data` object.
 This data can be retrieved using the :meth:`MathJax.HTML.Cookie.Get()` method
     discussed below.

     :Parameters:
-        - **name** --- the name that identifies the cookie
+        - **name** --- the name that identifies the coookie
         - **data** --- object containing the data to store in the cookie
     :Returns: ``null``